visit-dav/visit/src/doc/building_visit/Advanced_Usage.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When you specify ``--mesagl`` VTK will be built against Mesa 3D.
-When you specify ``--osmesa`` VTK is built against the system OpenGL and the Mesa 3D library is substituted at run time for OpenGL when running the parallel engine to enable scalable rendering.
+When you specify ``--osmesa`` VTK is built against the system OpenGL and the Mesa 3D library is substituted at runtime for OpenGL when running the parallel engine to enable scalable rendering.
 If you specify ``--mesagl`` then ``--osmesa`` is unnecessary and ignored if specified.